-- 1. Click here to access the spreadsheet, then look up your municipality: - You can scroll through the municipality names in Column A or search the spreadsheet by pressing the Ctrl/Command and F keys on your keyboard and typing the name of your municipality into the search bar that appears. - 2.
+- 1. Look up your municipality: - You can scroll through the municipality names in Column A or search the spreadsheet by pressing the Ctrl/Command and F keys on your keyboard and typing the name of your municipality into the search bar that appears. - 2.
 Check out the information about your municipality. - 3.
 Using the information on your municipality, you can navigate to specific sections of the guide as outlined below: - Is your municipality a town, city, or plantation?
-If it is a town or city, see the chapter on municipal government in Maine.
-If it is a plantation, see the specific section on plantations. - Does it have a charter?
-If yes, see the section on municipalities with charters.
-If not, see the section on municipalities without charters. - What is its form of government?
-Does it have a select board /town meeting, assessors /plantation meeting, town council, city council, or some combination?
-See the sections that specifically describe those forms of government. - Do you have a town or city manager?
-If yes, see the sections on town and city managers. - Do you have a mayor?
-If yes, see the section on mayors. - Does your municipality have town meetings?
-See the section on town meetings and the different formats of those meetings.
+If it is a town or city, see the chapter on municipal government in Maine (PAGE 19).
+If it is a plantation, see the specific section on plantations (PAGE 31). - Does it have a charter?
+If yes, see the section on municipalities with charters (PAGE 21).
+If not, see the section on municipalities without charters (PAGE 22). - What is its form of government?
+Does it have a select board/town meeting, assessors/plantation meeting, town council, city council, or some combination?
+See the sections (PAGE 23) that specifically describe those forms of government. - Do you have a town or city manager?
+If yes, see the sections (PAGE 29) on town and city managers. - Do you have a mayor?
+If yes, see the section (PAGE 27) on mayors. - Does your municipality have town meetings?
+See the section (PAGE 23) on town meetings and the different formats of those meetings.